 Also, adhere to the 3-2-1 rule.
 Keep 3 copies, in two different formats and at least 1 offsite.
 Make sure nobody can access these backups and that they are encrypted.

-Most Cloud solutions offer encryption during transit but, encrypting data at rest is just as important when securing your data in the cloud.
+Most Cloud solutions offer encryption during transit but, encrypting data at rest is just as important when protecting your data in the cloud.
 The best practice is to utilise a blanket approach and encrypt all data and devices at all times.
-As a minimum, your organisation should be using SHA128 encryption, but we highly recommend configuring SHA256 encryption for added security and future interoperability.
+As a minimum, your organisation should be using SHA128 encryption, but we highly recommend configuring SHA256 encryption for added protection and future interoperability.

-There are just a few of the advantages of storing data in the cloud and there are many more steps you will need to take in securing your data in the cloud.
+There are just a few of the advantages of storing data in the cloud and there are many more steps you will need to take in making sure your cloud data is protected.
 And no single step will guarantee security.
 However, by following the industry best practices in this guide, you can help protect your business from the growing threat of a data breach.

-If you want to know more about Securing Your Data in the Cloud, get in touch with us and one of our technical specialists will be happy to help.
+If you want to know more about cloud data protection, get in touch with us and one of our technical specialists will be happy to help.